Last Updated on February 13, 2024 by Carrie Stephens

 The Journal of Epilepsy and Clinical Neurophysiology explains that epistaxis isn’t a common seizure symptom.
 However, if the nosebleed preceded the seizure, check for signs of chronic sinusitis.

 To minimize the risk of problems with the nares, follow these steps:

 - Ensure the parrot has sufficient humidity and doesn’t overheat.

 - Monitor the parrot while it exercises, ensuring it doesn’t injure itself.

 - Periodically check for mites.

-Monitor a parrot’s cere and nostrils.
-A bird should be able to breathe freely through the nostrils without opening its mouth, and the nares should be dry and devoid of discharge.
+Monitor the parrot’s cere and nostrils.
+A parrot should be able to breathe freely through the nostrils without opening its mouth, and the nares should be dry and free from discharge.